 “I got a very long e-mail explaining why my decision to fail a student for plagiarizing was misguided, short-sighted, unfair, etc. It all came down to the claim that this parent’s child would never knowingly cheat, how great this student was, how dedicated, how hard-working and the rest.
 Parents have a hard time acknowledging that their children are in fact human, capable of making mistakes, stressed out a great deal of the time and sometimes willing to take shortcuts.”

-Bill Sinfield, Headmaster of the St. Croix Country Day School, related a whopper of story,
+Bill Sinfield, Headmaster of Good Hope Country Day School, related a whopper of story,

 “During the time that I was completing my Masters of Educational Leadership at Simon Fraser University, I was waiting outside the office of the Dean of the Department of Education.
 I was joined by the mother of a student at the school.
 The lady was clearly agitated and told me that she was there to complain to the Dean about a mark her daughter had received for a Case Study that she had written.
 According to the mother, her daughter had been unfairly assessed because she had lost marks for poor writing skills.